Act Like a Business to Stay Outside IR35

 Beyond paperwork, adopt the mindset of an entrepreneur.
 Attend industry events, network on LinkedIn, and actively market your services.
 Keep updating your skills and consider business training if needed.

-Think about the situation of a Company wanting a painter.
+Think about the situation of a company wanting a painter.
 They can either employ a painter themselves, or get a firm in.
-What would be the differences?
+What would be the difference?

 • Supervision